alainamstutz/JAKi-IPDMA/covinib.md

 2) Rare event correction
 -- Add 0.5 correction to crosstab, calculate ORs and then inverse variance pooling in second stage?
 -- 2x2 directly into Mantel-Haenszel across several trials (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5297998/)?
--- Firth regression according to R.Riley IPDMA Handbook (page 99): Traditionally 0.5 is the value added, but Sweeting et al. suggest that a ‘treatment arm’ continuity correction is more appropriate, which adds 1/(sample size of the opposite treatment group) to the number of event and non-events.
+-- Firth regression according to R.Riley IPDMA Handbook (page 99): "Traditionally 0.5 is the value added, but Sweeting et al. suggest that a ‘treatment arm’ continuity correction is more appropriate, which adds 1/(sample size of the opposite treatment group) to the number of event and non-events.
 In the IPD context, a similar approach is to add two extra participants to each group in a trial if it has zero events in either of the groups; one of the added participants has the event and the other does not have the event in each group.
 Then, a weighted regression analysis can be performed to analyse the extended IPD, with all participants weighted equally except the four added participants, who are given a weight according to Sweeting correction (i.e. 1/(sample size of the opposite treat- ment group)).
 However, this approach becomes problematic when adjusting for prognostic factors or extending to non-binary variables.
 For this reason, a more general approach is to adopt Firth regression, which is a penalisation method that reduces small sample bias for non-linear models such as logistic regression, and resolves problems related to separation.
-Alternatively, researchers may revert to a one-stage IPD meta-analysis approach and placing random effects on parameters (rather than stratifying parameters by trial) so that estimation of trial-specific terms are avoided.
+Alternatively, researchers may revert to a one-stage IPD meta-analysis approach and placing random effects on parameters (rather than stratifying parameters by trial) so that estimation of trial-specific terms are avoided."

 # (ii) Mortality at day 60